OffGridNetworks/fuse-box-create-react-app/packages/fuse-box-react-component-template/template/README.md

 global.localStorage = localStorageMock
 ```

+>Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:

+>```js
+>"jest": {
+>   // ...
+>   "setupTestFrameworkScriptFile": "<rootDir>/src/setupTests.js"
+>  }
+>  ```

 ### Focusing and Excluding Tests

 You can replace `it()` with `xit()` to temporarily exclude a test from being executed.<br>